Yuvraj-Dhepe/Projects/README.md

 <img align = "left" width = "240" height = "180" src = "./Images/SalesProject.jpg"> **[Power BI AtliQ Hardware Sales Insights](https://yuvraj-dhepe.github.io/DataBlog_V1/docs/projects/B1_Sales_Insights.html)**

-This Data Analysis project, I visualize the dummy dataset of AtliQ Hardware sales, to come with interesting insights that a virtual sales director can use to gain insights of his businsess in dynamically growing market.
+In this Data Analysis project, I visualize the dummy dataset of AtliQ Hardware sales, to come with interesting insights that a virtual sales director can use to gain insights of his businsess in dynamically growing market.
 In this project, I perform basic **data cleaning**, **find insights** from the data in SQL, **perform ETL in Power BI** and finally build a comprehensive and Interactive **Power BI Dashboard for user interaction**

 ---